 Also this aspect I did not consider during my independence in eCommerce.
 The acquisition of new customers seemed "cool and sexy", while the care of existing customers was more of a nuisance.
 For this reason, a strategy for the care of existing customers should be developed before the customer acquisition is started.

 And no, a weekly newsletter with the latest offers is not a measure for a sustainable customer relationship.

-3. MARKETPLACE-FIRST STRATEGY (IS AN ONLINE SHOP EVEN NECESSARY?)
+3. MARKETPLACE-FIRST STRATEGY (IS AN ONLINE STORE EVEN NECESSARY?)

-Shop software operators and online shop agencies will not like hearing this, but the question of whether an online shop will still be up to date in 2018 should at least be asked.
+Store software operators and online store agencies will not like hearing this, but the question of whether an online store will still be up to date in 2018 should at least be asked.
 Nowadays, product research is largely carried out directly on specialized platforms (Amazon for General Merchandise, Zalando for Fashion, Notebooks Cheaper for Computer Accessories, ZooPlus for Pet Food, etc.).
 The use of mobile end devices also promotes the shift of product research towards the respective platforms, since the mobile app is much more convenient for research and purchase than using the shopping process in a mobile browser.

-Another reason why the development of an online shop should at least be questioned is the increasing number of language assistants.
-When the purchase is concluded, they will of course not go through any online shops in order to purchase the desired product.
+Another reason why the development of an online store should at least be questioned is the increasing number of language assistants.
+When the purchase is concluded, they will of course not go through any online stores in order to purchase the desired product.
 When using Amazon Echo (market share of 76%), for example, the order is then also processed via Amazon.

 4. THE END OF FREE VISITOR FLOWS

 There are numerous ways to attract website visitors.
 For example, visitors can become aware of a project via Google, Facebook or PR.
 In addition to attracting visitors, who are ultimately also to convert to customers, the question naturally arises as to which visitor sources are particularly suitable for a new online retailer.